Find a Physician Browse

 • At this time, Dr. Taber and Caroline Kinney, FNP-C, have indicated that they do not immediately intend to practice medicine in Rhode Island.

-This difficult decision was made on certain non-cancer treating drugs because insurance companies and governmental payers were no longer reimbursing South County Health the full cost of these medications, leading to unsustainable financial losses, which over time, would have had a negative impact on our ability to continue to deliver exceptional care and the overall sustainability of the program.
+Reality: South County Health’s Infusion program has experienced mounting losses projected at approximately $2 MM in FY24 alone.
+The difficult decision to no longer offer certain infusion therapy treatments was made on certain non-cancer treating drugs because insurance companies and governmental payers were no longer reimbursing South County Health the full cost of these medications, leading to unsustainable financial losses, which over time, would have had a negative impact on our ability to continue to deliver exceptional care and the overall sustainability of the program.

 1. The first option called “White Bagging,” that allowed some patients to continue receiving infusion therapy treatments at South County Health’s Cancer Center.
 White bagging is an arrangement between a patient’s insurance company and their preferred specialty pharmacy that allows the pharmacy to ship the medication directly to South County Hospital where the Hospital receives the shipment on the patient’s behalf and then administers the drug to the patient; and